Japanese Encephalitis Vaccination

 - Accelerated course: In special cases you can get a faster course where the first dose should be at least 2 weeks before you travel.

-- Boosters: The vaccine protects you for 12 months, so you need a booster to remain protected after one year.
+- Boosters: The vaccine protects you for at least 12 months, so you need a booster 12-24 months later to remain protected after one year.

 - How it is given: Injection in the upper arm.

 - Side effects: The vaccine can cause side effects such as digestive problems, a high temperature and muscle pain.
 You may also notice soreness at the injection site.

 - Children: The vaccine can be given from the age of two months.

 - Additional precautions: In addition to getting the vaccination you need to practise mosquito bite avoidance.

 - Risk if you contract the disease: Japanese encephalitis can cause severe complications, including brain damage and death.
 There is no cure for it.

 Get your treatment